ffried/FFLicensesViewController/README.md

 	licensesViewController.licenses = @[fullscreenConstraint, animatedTableUpdate];
 	[self.navigationController pushViewController:licensesViewController animated:YES];

+Also have a look at the sample project.

 # Some notes about the license files

 As of iOS 7 you can use rtf files and it will turn it into a `NSAttributedString`.